 Baroque Costumes To See In Vienna Austria

-baroque clothing, and to rent and buy contemporary baroque fashion.
-Here is an overview and guide of baroque things to wear in Vienna.
+Where to find the best places to see historical baroque clothing?
+And where to rent and buy contemporary baroque fashion in Vienna?
+Here is an overview and guide of baroque costumes in Vienna.

 Baroque Fashion in The Habsburg Empire

-Women of the aristocracy and upper classes in the Habsburg Empire selected the lively and relaxed French and Italian baroque fashion as a guideline.
+In the Habsburg Empire, women of the aristocracy and upper classes in the Habsburg Empire selected the lively and relaxed French and Italian baroque fashion as a guideline.
 They did not follow the rigid Spanish, German and Flemish dress code of dark coloured clothes in simple fabrics, and with large closed up lace collars.

 The ladies of society wore pompous silk dresses in vibrant colours.
-The dresses boasted wide decolletes, laces and ribbons, and an ultra thin waistline achieved by corsages, sleeves until the elbows or above, and bell shaped wide crinoline skirts to the toes.
+The dresses boasted wide decolletés, laces and ribbons.
+On top, corsages achieved an ultra thin waistline, sleeves until the elbows or above, and bell shaped wide crinoline skirts to the toes.
 Later on, the ladies would tie padded sausage-shaped leather rolls around their hips to accommodate to the baroque ideal of the curvaceous woman.
-Many rich ladies additional wore a wide coat (manteau) nested on the back, and a precious undergarment.

 In the winter, the ladies would wear little fur collars, called flea furs.
-(As they didn’t wash, they believed the fur would attract those nasty fleas and keep them from their bodies.)
+As they didn’t wash, they believed the fur would attract those nasty fleas and keep them from their bodies.
 They would wear silk shoes with a small heel, and drape their hair around a high wire frame on top of their heads.

 Where To See Baroque Costumes